 - AdSense only displays Google ads to visitors.
 Most other ad networks use header bidding, open bidding, and ad revenue optimization.

 - All ad networks slow down websites with third-party code, but AdSense is the worst.
-However, you can optimize the site using better caching plugins or techniques, like delaying JavaScript with FlyingPress.
+However, you can optimize the site by using better caching plugins or techniques, such as delaying JavaScript with FlyingPress.

 - AdSense’s minimum threshold is 100 USD.
 There’s a small threshold, even for premium ad networks like Mediavine.
-The only method of payment is by bank transfer.
+The only payment method is bank transfer.
 So, I think $100 is a high threshold for small publishers.

-It has other negative aspects, meaning the cons outweigh the pros.
+It has additional drawbacks, so the cons outweigh the pros.
 AdSense requires users to verify their ID or home address before making their first payout.

-As I mentioned, the problem is that even if GA accepts small publishers without a page view limit, they have an increased minimum threshold.
+As I mentioned, the problem is that even if GA accepts small publishers without a page-view limit, they still have a higher minimum threshold.
 Making money with AdSense won’t be easy.
 Consider another if your site is decent.

 Adsterra

 Put simply, I recommend Adsterra for small publishers because you can earn at least $5 through Paxum.
 It’s even $25 for PayPal.
-There’s usually a high minimum payout amount with most ad networks, which is a big barrier for small publishers.
+Most ad networks have a high minimum payout, which is a significant barrier for small publishers.

-When it comes to ad types, you can choose from pop ads, interstitials, native banners, and even classic banners.
+When it comes to ad types, you can choose from pop-ups, interstitials, native ads, and even classic banners.
 In addition to delivering safe ads, Adsterra detects and blocks adware and fake ads.
 Here is an example:

 - No traffic requirements to become a publisher.